 Las Vegas is an extremely ethnically-diverse city.
 The people who call Las Vegas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Las Vegas residents report their race to be White, followed by Black or African-American.
 Las Vegas also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.17% of the city’s residents.
-Important ancestries of people in Las Vegas include German, Irish, Italian, English, Polish and French.
+People of Hispanic or Latino origin account for 34.06% of the city’s residents.
+Important ancestries of people in Las Vegas include German, Irish, English, Italian, and Polish.

 The most common language spoken in Las Vegas is English.
 Other important languages spoken here include Spanish and Tagalog.